shaisachs/the-game/README.md

 ## 4.

-I thought I knew what I wanted to do: move a bishop so that it blocked the pawn.
+I looked at the board again, determined to find an answer to my sister's last move.
+I knew what I wanted to do: move a bishop so that it blocked the pawn.
 That was the most logical move, right?
-I tapped the text box to start writing, but then auto-complete kicked in: "Bishop to king's four," the suggested text read.
+I tapped the text box to start writing, but before I could type anything, a suggestion kicked in: "Bishop to king's 4," the suggested text read.

 That was pretty strange.
 I hadn't written a single letter.
 It was a little uncanny to see my phone making a suggestion before I had even started to write - let alone one that matched my own thoughts so well.
 It wasn't quite what I wanted to write - too straightforward, too plain - but it was close enough.
-Perhaps the update that had installed last night included a much better version of auto-complete.
+My phone's software had updated last night; perhaps the new software included a much better version of auto-complete.

 Strange.
 I pressed my finger to the surface of the screen, holding it there for some seconds.
 Something wasn't right here.

 My sister's most recent move was to slide the queen's pawn forward two spaces.
 It was a transparent and easily-blocked attempt at pawn promotion, a rather undramatic and uninteresting move.
 Meanwhile, there was plenty of drama elsewhere on the board - pieces to be captured, feints to draw the king into a vulnerable spot, and so forth.
 This move was entirely unlike her; she preferred cunning and intricate stratagems, nothing facile or straightforward.

-The smartphone interrupted my train of thought again: out of nowhere came the diagram of a chess board, overlaid on top of the text message conversation.
-Now that was something I'd never seen before!
-Auto-complete was getting quite a lot savvier.
+The phone interrupted my train of thought again.
+Out of nowhere came the diagram of a chess board, overlaid on top of the text message conversation.
+Now that was something I'd never seen before - auto-complete was certainly getting quite a lot savvier!
 What's more, the game depicted on the chess board was more-or-less similar to the one my sister and I were playing.
 There were a few pieces missing, a couple that were in the wrong spaces, and so forth... but really it was not far off.
 How strange.

 Without thinking too much, I moved my thumb around, dragging pieces into place so that it matched the chess board on the table in front of me.
 I didn't even know that my phone had a chess app - the update last night must have been a doozy - but this one behaved quite smoothly.
 Impressive.